MichaelELeonard/Matplotlib-Challenge/README.md

 <br>

 ## Summery Statistics
-Overall summary statistics were calculated examining the mean, median, variance, standard deviation & standard error of measurement of all the drug regimens in the trial.
+Overall summary statistics were calculated examining the mean, median, variance, standard deviation & standard error of all the drug regimens in the trial.

 <img src="Pics/tumor_summary.png" width="904" height="297">